Rio Tinto Coal Australia: Blair Athol Mine

-Blair Athol Mine took its name from the historic grazing property, Blair Athol Station, named by pastoralist James McLaren, in honour of his Scottish birthplace.
-Coal was originally discovered on the site in 1864, however it was a century later that the true worth of the resource was realised, with the first commercial shipments of coal despatched in May 1984 to Japan.

-Blair Athol Mine closed on Friday 23 November 2012, after its reserves were mined out.
-Its stockpile and train facilities will be used by the Clermont Mine, currently under development to the east.

-Rio Tinto Coal Australia managed the operation on behalf of the joint venture partners – Rio Tinto (57.2 per cent), Leichhardt Coal Pty Ltd, owned by UniSuper, Rio Tinto and J-Power (31.4 per cent), and Japanese power utilities EPDC Australia Pty Ltd (8 per cent) and JCD Australia Pty Ltd (3.4 per cent).

 The former mine site will take up to 6 years to rehabilitate, when Rio tinto will get a $84 million bond back.

 Blair Athol was closed by former owners Rio Tinto in 2012 and bought in 2014 by New Emerald Coal.
 TerraCom acquired the Blair Athol mine in 2016 through its subsidiary Orion Mining for just $1 from the Rio Tinto-managed Blair Athol Coal joint venture (BACJV), which had previously paid the Queensland Government nearly $80 million for rehabilitation purposes.